 Little Naturalist is the perfect program for 3 to 5 year olds who are curious about animals, their habitats, the environment, and exploring nature.
 Join us twice a month, October through May, from 10 a.m. to 11 a.m. to read a specially selected nature-themed book, explore the natural world, and complete a craft.
 Some favorites include snowshoeing on the Preserve, interacting with live reptiles and amphibians, upcycling old materials into holiday decorations, and much more!

 Cost is $2.00 per youth participant, or buy a $15.00 punch card good for 10 programs.
 Only one punch card required per family and never expires.
 Payment will be taken at the door the day of the program.
 One caregiver must accompany children to participate.
-Enrollment includes both participant and caregiver.
-Please reserve a spot for EACH child that will be participating.
-Programs are held at the Swaner EcoCenter in Kimball Junction.
+Please be prepared to adventure outdoors!

 Swaner Youth Programs are conducted in partnership with Utah State University Extension 4-H.